numenta/NAB/README.md

 \* The results correspond to NuPIC and nupic.core SHAs 42f701d and c030b84 respectively, but the latest version of NuPIC should still work (the results may not be identical).

-** The original algorithm is not designed for anomaly detection, but can be used as such -- changepoints can be anomalies.
+** The original algorithm was not designed for anomaly detection.
 Details of the implementation and parameter tuning are in the [detector's code](https://github.com/numenta/NAB/blob/master/nab/detectors/bayes_changept/bayes_changept_detector.py).

 *** Scores reflect the mean across a range of random seeds.
 The spread of scores for each profile are 7.95 to 16.83 for Standard, -1.56 to 2.14 for Reward Low FP, and 11.34 to 23.68 for Reward Low FN.